electricimp/QL720NW/README.md

 ## To Do

-- BUG Printer drops uart commands while printing.
-Workaround add a pause after calling print.
+- Bug fix needed.
+Printer drops uart commands while printing.
+Workaround add a pause after calling print method.
 - Test various barcode setting combinations.
-These have been lightly tests, but not all barcode settings have been tested.
+These have been lightly tested.
+Not all combinations have been covered and not all barcodes are readable when printed.
-- Add features
+- Not all features have been implemented, may want to add more functionality to driver.

 ## License